NYCxDesign: Why all-female shows are popping up all over New York

 Downtown at its Soho showroom, the independent design studio Egg Collective presents another stellar show of works by an entirely female cast.

-(through May 26) features works by 16 New York-based female artists and designers, including fiber pieces by Dana Barnes
+"Designing Women" (through May 26) features works by 16 New York-based female artists and designers, including fiber pieces by Dana Barnes, hanging tassel pendants by lighting designer Bec Brittain, and a rust velvet chaise by Syrette Lew of Moving Mountains.

 Twenty percent of sales from each piece will benefit Girls Inc., a nonprofit whose mission advocates gender equality and increased opportunities for women.